infobip/mobile-messaging-cordova-plugin/README.md

 var myStorageImplementation = {

     /**
-     * Will be called by the plugin when the message is received and it's time to save it to the storage *
+     * Will be called by the plugin when messages are received and it's time to save them to the storage *
-     * @param {Object} message object to save to storage */
+     * @param {Array} array of message objects to save to storage */
     save: function(messages) {